adamchainz/heroicons/README.rst

     {% heroicon_outline "academic-cap" %}

-The same icon, solid, at 40x40 pixels, with some CSS classes:
+The same icon, solid, at 40x40 pixels, and a CSS class:

 .. code-block:: django

-    {% heroicon_outline "academic-cap" size=40 class="h-4 w-4 inline" %}
+    {% heroicon_outline "academic-cap" size=40 class="mr-4" %}

 That icon again, but with the paths changed to a narrower stroke width, and a "data-controller" attribute declared: